Anterior Cruciate Ligament (ACL) Reconstruction Surgery Singapore

 Significant swelling should be managed and reduced through rest, ice, compression, and elevation (RICE) before surgery to improve surgical outcomes and reduce complications.

-Presence of Additional Injuries:
+Presence of Additional Knee Injuries:

 Before proceeding with ACL surgery, it is crucial to assess whether there are other injuries, such as meniscus tears or ligament damage to ensure a more effective and comprehensive recovery process.